-Sigma's activities during 2022 and the first half of 2023 pertaining to its environmental programs are summarized below.
+Sigma's activities during 2022 and early 2023 pertaining to its environmental programs are summarized below.

-- Zero Tailings Program: The Company is proud to report that it delivered on its "zero tailings" program in May 2023, as it executed up to a three-year agreement to sell it 100% of its Green Tailings to Yahua and continued to donate coarse gravel tailings generated from Green Lithium production to help surface local dirt roads in the Jequitinhonha Valley region.
+- Zero Tailings Program: The Company is proud to report that it delivered on its "zero tailings" program in May 2023, as it executed up to a three-year agreement to sell it 100% of its Green Tailings to Yahua and continued to donate coarse gravel tailings generated from Green Lithium production to help pave local dirt roads in the Jequitinhonha Valley region.
 Refer to Figures 21 and 22 below for a visualization of the Company's "zero tailings" program. - Net Zero Carbon Program: The Company is also proud to report that it delivered on its net zero carbon program for its first shipment of Green Lithium and Green Tailings under the Yahua Offtake in July 2023 by offsetting the remaining "hard to abate" carbon emitted during the production process both at its Phase 1 mine and Greentech Plant, achieving "trip zero production" (net zero carbon, zero tailings and zero hazardous chemicals).
 The Company effectively lowered its carbon footprint with a series of pioneering initiatives, paving the way forward for the metals and mining sector, including: (i) "zero tailings" as described above; (ii) using zero hazardous chemicals in the DMS process at the Greentech Plant; (iii) water efficiency with 100% sewage water used, which is then recirculated; (iv) 100% renewable energy usage at the Greentech Plant; (v) biodiesel used for its trucking fleet with plans to increase to 50% of fuel consumption by 2024; and (vi) decreased explosives load with computerized load simulation strategies.
 Due to the low carbon content of Sigma's production, the Company was able to achieve net zero carbon for 2023 via the purchase of 59,000 tonnes of carbon credits (which are verified through Verra Verified Carbon Standard) from Carbonnext. - Environmental Education Program: More than 784 people from five different communities participated in environmental education programs held by Sigma.
 Topics covered included water education, where participants were educated about conservation, purification and proper use.
-The Company promotes a strong dialogue with the communities through this program with the following objectives: (i) raising awareness of the Project's operations (including the socio-economic and environmental impacts of the Project); (ii) identifying community concerns; (iii) strengthening the relationship with the local community; and (iv) raising awareness of environmental control and monitoring programs.
-This program advances the goals of UN SDGs #11 (Sustainable Cities and Communities) and #15 (Life on Land).
+The Company promotes a strong dialogue with the communities through this program with the following objectives: (i) raising awareness of the Project's operations (including the socio-economic and environmental impacts of the Project); (ii)